-Nail-Down + Glue Down T&G Installation Method
+Nail-Down T&G Installation Method

-The nail + glue down installation method is suitable for wood subfloors.
+The nail-down method is suitable for wood subfloors.
 Before you start, ensure that the job site, subfloor and environmental conditions are acceptable for installation of CALI engineered hardwood flooring.
 All requirements specified in CALI's Installation Guidelines must be met.